-- Well-fitting walking shoes - when you're walking for any length of time you'll want your feet to be comfy and your ankles protected.
-Especially if you're otping for the more intense Las Torres Trek.
+When you're walking for any length of time you'll want your feet to be comfy and your ankles protected.
+Especially if you're opting for the more intense Las Torres Trek.
 If you're getting new shoes for the occassion, try to have a few practice wears before the main trek to decrease the chances of blisters developing.

-- Trekking socks - this item is not vital but having a pair of absorbant socks which don't slip down will make a big difference towards the end of a tough walk.
+This item is not vital but having a pair of absorbent socks which don't slip down will make a big difference towards the end of a tough walk.

-- Walking poles - walking poles really help to spread the load from your feet and ankles and can make a difference to your walking enjoyment.
+Walking poles really help to spread the load from your feet and ankles and can make a difference to your walking enjoyment.
 Very useful but not essential.

 Haven't booked your Torres del Paine holiday yet?
 You can browse our Chile holidays here.